kaiorosa1/100-days-of-code/log-r2.md

 ### Day 8: May 14, 2019

 **Today's Progress**: Contunued working on the Markdown Previewer.
 Finally when I put the default text it's rendered by the Marked js library (I don't know if it's how this works).
-I need to make them meet the requirement.
+I need to make them meet the requirements to pass all the tests.

 **Thoughts**: It's very important to read a lot when you are stuck and try to change your code carefully.